neulab/tranx-study/task3-2/README.md

 # Task Description

-After running `python main.py`, the program looks at all the subdirectories in the `data` directory.
+After running `python3 main.py`, the program looks at all the subdirectories in the `data` directory.

 In the process, the directories with `.txt` files in it are processed by concatenating all `.txt` files into one `.txt` file in `output` directory, ordered in alphanumeric order of the filenames, and named by the directory name.